Zeeshan-72/coretech-cybersecurity-internship/CoreTech-Final-Cybersecurity-Project/Screenshots/README.md

 This folder contains screenshots collected during the cybersecurity assessment of the CoreTech Innovation web application.

-The screenshots provide visual evidence of the testing methodology, assessment process, and findings.
-They support the documentation presented in the final project report.
+These screenshots provide visual evidence supporting the findings documented in the project report.

 ---